5 min read

 It goes without saying that if you’re going to get your period while you’re on the road, you might know a certain pair of period undies that can be a major lifesaver for preventing leaks when you’re far from your nearest toilet or tampon provider.
 Aside from your THINX, packing a PMS kit — with your fave brand of backup tampons, Midol or painkillers, heat-pack, and whatever else you need to get you through your ~flow~ comfortably — can be a real #blessing when you’re not close to home, couch, Netflix, and a 24-hour bodega with your favorite flavor of ice cream (peppermint choc-chip, please).

 Oh btw, if you are planning on being in the great outdoors while bleedin’ (go you btw) — I just want to confirm that bears *are not* attracted to menstrual odors.
 That myth has been well and truly busted.
 Unless you are using it as an excuse to get out of a family camping trip, and then, well, your secret is safe with us.

 The last two months of the year bring with them lots of late nights, delicious food, and wine, so, so much wine — it’s not exactly a recipe for calm, mindful, zen.
 So, make sure you’re making time for your mental health too.
 Download a meditation app and commit to it for a few minutes before you leave the house each morning.
 Make sure you’re taking some time to exercise if that’s part of your normal routine, even if you’re travelling or away from home – even something low-key like a hike, yoga class, or a swim can be a really great way to keep endorphins high and anxiety low (especially if you’re on your period).
 Most of all, just take some time out of all the crazy to devote to self care.
 Remember, you’re on holiday — enjoy it!

-Do you have any tips or tricks for staying healthy while you’re travelling?
+Do you have any tips or tricks for staying healthy while you’re traveling?
 Share them in the comments!

 by Mia Abrahams